TroikaTronix/StaticTextTest/README.md

 But if you build with the deployment target set to 10.13 or earlier,  an extra 3 pixels of space are added above the text, causing it to be cut off within the 11 pixel high frame.

 ![NSTextField compiled with the 10.13 SDK](https://github.com/troikatronix/StaticTextTest/blob/main/static-text-macOS-10.13SDK.png?raw=true)

+This example was created to accompany a bug report to Apple Developer Technical Services.